The Bass-Jiang group for automorphism-induced HNN-extensions: The Bass--Jiang group versus

 \subsection{Conditions implying \boldmath{$\out^H(G)=\out(G)$}}

-Lemma~\ref{lem:HhasFA} now proves that for $G=H\ast_{(K, \phi)}$, if $H$ has Serre's property FA then the Pettet group is equal to the full outer automorphism group.
+Lemma \ref{lem:HhasFA} now proves that for $G=H\ast_{(K, \phi)}$, if $H$ has Serre's property FA then the Pettet group is equal to the full outer automorphism group.
 We then have $\out_H(G)\leq\out^H(G)=\out(G)$.

-We note the similarity between Lemma~\ref{lem:HhasFA} and a comment of Pettet \cite[Introduction]{pettet1999automorphism}.
+We note the similarity between Lemma \ref{lem:HhasFA} and a comment of Pettet \cite[Introduction]{pettet1999automorphism}.
 The principal difference is that Pettet is additionally assuming conditions implying $\out_H(G)=\out^H(G)$; we require no such preliminary assumptions.
-The proof of Lemma~\ref{lem:HhasFA} shows that under the conditions of the lemma the base group $H$ is always conjugacy maximal in $G=H\ast_{(K, \phi)}$.
-The proof of Lemma~\ref{lem:HhasFA} may be written purely algebraically; we have used Bass--Serre theory so as to be similar to the other proofs on Section~\ref{sec:provingEquality}.
+A subgroup $K$ of a group $H$ is \emph{conjugacy maximal} if there does not exist any $a\in H$ such that $K\lneq K^a$.
+The proof of Lemma \ref{lem:HhasFA} shows that under the conditions of the lemma the base group $H$ is always conjugacy maximal in $G=H\ast_{(K, \phi)}$.
+The proof of Lemma \ref{lem:HhasFA} may be written purely algebraically; we have used Bass--Serre theory so as to be similar to the other proofs on Section~\ref{sec:provingEquality}.
 Recall that $K\neq H$ in an automorphism-induced HNN-extension.

 \begin{lemma} Let $G=H\ast_{(K, \phi)}$.
 If $H$ has Serre's property FA then $\out^H(G)=\out(G)$. \end{lemma}